 Finding land, let alone purchasing it, was a challenge.
 As two freshly graduated students we had minimal means.
 Steve’s parents, Alan and Ron, stepped in to provide the start up funds needed to purchase the land and equipment to make the farm happen.
 They were actively involved in helping to build the farm throughout its first few years.
 Alan looked after the farm’s finances while Ron helped to manage our East Wing vacation rentals.

 We settled in Prince Edward County because of its unique climate, thriving organic community and geographical location (between family in Toronto and Montreal).
 Our property has always been a small farm, with a mixture of crops and livestock.
 The last two owners have been hobby farmers, and we are happy to put the land back to full time use.
 The land has been free of artificial pesticides and fertilizers for decades and its fields were under organic cultivation at the time of purchase.
 We saw a lot of potential and in 2012 we started production.

 Today the farm boasts eight acres of market gardens.
-We are also a thriving vacation destination.
 We are slowly planting perennial crops, which have the potential to provide even more food for our surrounding communities, although they take a few years before they will start to produce!
 All of this is done with the desire to promote biodiversity, rebuild soils, and enjoy tasty food.
 We sell our produce directly to customers, which allows us to educate our customers and experience their food delight while being connected to the natural world, making a living outdoors, and doing meaningful work.
 It is demanding, but incredibly rewarding.

 We thank all our customers past, present, and future for supporting our dream as it continues to flourish.
 You make this possible for us.